ITNaveen/interview-questions-NT/elk-stack-guide.md

 # 🔹 Kibana Alert Conditions (Log-Based Alerts) – Debugging Steps
 1️⃣ HTTP 500 Error Spike → Status code 500 appears more than 10 times in 5 minutes → 🔔 Alert
+HTTP 500 (Internal Server Error) is a server-side issue, meaning something went wrong on the backend, and the server couldn't process the request successfully.
 Reason: A bug in the application, database connectivity issues, or dependency failures.
 Debug: Check Kibana logs for stack traces, inspect recent deployments, and verify database connections.

 2️⃣ High Latency → Requests with response_time > 2s occur more than 50 times in 10 minutes → 🔔 Alert
 Reason: Slow database queries, overloaded servers, or inefficient API endpoints.
 Debug: Use APM traces to find slow endpoints, analyze DB query execution times, and check system load.

 3️⃣ Database Connection Failures → Log message contains "DB connection failed" more than 5 times in 5 minutes → 🔔 Alert
 Reason: Database server is down, connection pool exhaustion, or incorrect credentials/configuration.
 Debug: Check database logs, test manual connections, and verify database connection pool settings.

-4️⃣ Unauthorized Access Attempts → Status code 401/403 appears more than 20 times from a single IP in 10 minutes → 🔔 Alert
+4️⃣ Unauthorized Access Attempts → Status code 401/403 appears more than 10 times from a single IP in 10 minutes → 🔔 Alert
+🔹 401 Unauthorized → The client request lacks valid authentication credentials.
+🔹 403 Forbidden → The client is authenticated but does not have permission to access the
 Reason: Brute-force attack, expired credentials, or misconfigured authentication settings.
 Debug: Identify the source IP, check authentication logs, and review security policies.

 5️⃣ Service Crash Detected → Log message contains "OOMKilled" or "CrashLoopBackOff" → 🔔 Alert
 Reason: Application exceeding memory limits, segmentation faults, or missing dependencies.
 Debug: Check pod logs, inspect Kubernetes events, and analyze memory usage patterns.